Skip to Main Content

 Class Visit Requests & Requirements

-CLASS VISITS FOR THE 2022 FALL SEMESTER:
+CLASS VISITS FOR THE 2024 SPRING SEMESTER:

 • The Research Center can accommodate one class visit session per day on Mondays, Thursdays, and Fridays; one-hour sessions may be scheduled between 10:00 a.m. and noon.